Runaway Bride (1999)

 Ike Graham: Arnold.

-Maggie Carpenter: I love Eggs Benedict, I hate every other kind.
-I hate big weddings with everybody staring.
+Maggie Carpenter: I love Eggs Benedict.
+I hate all the other kinds of eggs.
+I hate big weddings, with everybody staring.
 I'd like to get married on a weekday while everybody's at work.
-And when I ride off into the sunset, I want my own horse.
+And if I ride off into the sunset, I want my own horse.

 Ike Graham: Should I be writing this down?

 Ike Graham: [on the perfect proposal] Look, I guarantee there'll be tough times.
 I guarantee that at some point, one or both of us is gonna want to get out of this thing.
 But I also guarantee that if I don't ask you to be mine, I'll regret it for the rest of my life, because I know, in my heart, you're the only one for me.

 [Maggie has just left her groom standing at the altar, and has jumped aboard a FedEx truck]

 Fisher: I don't know, but she'll be there by 10:30 tomorrow.